-For the past fifteen years, Hensley has gained extensive experience with health policy issues related to the U.S. post-acute care sector, the Affordable Care Act (ACA), Medicare and state Medicaid financing, Medicaid managed care, value-based purchasing, bundled payment reform, CMS regulatory oversight of SNFs, IRFs and LTACs, federal health quality metrics, and the business economics related to increased hospital and SNF care integration.
-Hensley has worked for health care clients in Washington, D.C. and across the U.S. including Texas, California, Pennsylvania, Louisiana and New Jersey.
+For the past 15 years, Hensley has focused on health policy issues and client work related to the U.S. post-acute care sector.
+Primary focus has been the Affordable Care Act (ACA) and ongoing repeal efforts, Medicare and state Medicaid financing, SNF economics, Medicaid managed care, value-based purchasing, bundled payment reform, CMS regulatory oversight of SNFs, IRFs and other congregate settings, federal quality metrics, and the business economics related to increased hospital/SNF care integration.

-His political work over the past decade includes collaborating on WI Governor Scott Walker’s 2016 presidential announcement speech and policy media rollouts, serving in Nashville TN as senior communications adviser and writer for Sen. Bob Corker’s come from behind 2006 Senate contest against Harold Ford Jr., and working in St. Paul, MN for GOP Senator Norm Coleman’s 2008 recount against Sen. Al Franken.
+Despite formally ending political work in 2000, Hensley’s “one-off” campaign engagements over the past decade include collaborating on WI Governor Scott Walker’s 2016 presidential announcement speech and policy rollouts; serving in Nashville TN as senior communications adviser for Sen. Bob Corker’s 2006 Senate campaign against Rep. Harold Ford; and working in St. Paul, MN for GOP Senator Norm Coleman’s 2008 recount against Sen. Al Franken.

 From Brooklyn NY, Hensley grew up in Chappaqua NY and attended Milton Academy, near Boston MA.
-He studied international economics at Franklin College in Lugano, Switzerland intending to transfer to Georgetown’s School of Foreign Service and ultimately a diplomatic career.
-Instead, he got a $40 per week job on Ronald Reagan’s 1980 New Hampshire campaign, got hooked on politics, and enrolled at George Washington Univ. to study American Literature and Government while simultaneously pursuing campaign work.
+He studied international economics at Franklin College in Lugano, Switzerland intending to transfer to Georgetown’s School of Foreign Service, and ultimately a diplomatic career.
+Instead, he parlayed an RNC internship into a $40 per week job on Ronald Reagan’s 1980 New Hampshire campaign, got hooked on politics, and enrolled at George Washington Univ. to study American Literature and Government while simultaneously pursuing campaign work.

 A devoted 40 miles per week runner and live music fan, Hensley serves on the Board of Headcount.org — a non-partisan voter registration group based in NYC.